Kexi002/LongDatasetSort.jl/README.md

 # Features

 * No extra allocation created by sorting long `Dataset`
-    * Allocation does not increase as the row number of the `Dataset` increases
+    * Allocation does not increase as the row number of the dataset increases
     * It will be fixed when the column number is less than or equals to 32

 * Provides Heap Sort and Quick Sort algorithms